carlcri/flask-playgrounds/10_flashes/README_8.md

 # FLASK FORMS

-Añadimos una linea a *requirements.txt.:
+Añadimos una linea a *requirements.txt*:

 - flask-wtf